mEET tHE dIRECTORS

-Aside from playing her viola, Ms. Kim enjoys baking, reading, and walking her two adorable Morkies named Teddy and Rosha.
+Aside from playing her viola, Ms. Kim enjoys spending time with her baby Julian, baking, reading, and walking her two adorable Morkies named Teddy and Rosha.

 Dr. Jennifer Betzer is the Director of Harp Studies at Reedy High School.
 She recently fulfilled the requirements for the Doctoral Degree in Musical Arts at the University of North Texas with a concentration in Music Education.
 Here she has been awarded multiple scholarships, the graduate string award, and first prize in the graduate exhibition.
 She has performed with the Symphony Orchestra, Opera Orchestra, and Wind Ensembles.
 She has also performed as a soloist across the US, Europe, and Australia.